 Now that we have encrypted your device let’s take a look at what encryption is, and how it protects the data you store on your iOS device and in iCloud.
 We’ll take a look at the different kinds of encryption schemes, and also how Apple’s encryption can’t be cracked – even by Apple.
-(And even if the government orders them to!)
+(Even if the government politely orders them to do so!)

 What is Encryption?

 Encryption is a method of encoding information so that only authorized parties can access the encrypted data.
 Data is encrypted using an encryption algorithm, which uses a key to decrypt the information.

 Many of my readers likely used a very simple form of encryption when they were a child.
 Remember when you wanted to send “secret messages” to your friends, and wanted to prevent your parents, teachers, or kids that weren’t in your “cool” club from reading and understanding them?
 You likely used a “secret” code to “encrypt” your messages.